-- Errors in diagnosis – The diagnosis of a patient’s symptoms or history is not always perfect, but when a medical professional deviates from reasonable care of a patient and fails to diagnose a threat to the patient’s health, offers an incorrect diagnosis or delays a diagnosis unnecessarily, the patient can suffer greatly and a dire situation can result.
+- Errors in diagnosis – A medical professional can deviate from reasonable care of a patient and fail to diagnose a threat to the patient’s health, offer an incorrect diagnosis, or delay a diagnosis unnecessarily.
+In these cases, the patient can suffer greatly, resulting in a dire situation.

 - Mistakes during surgery – Surgical errors are a common source of medical malpractice claims.
 Errors in surgery can include the operation of the wrong body part, internal bleeding or damage from incisions, or the loss of surgery tools or supplies within the body cavity.

 - Improper administration of anesthesia – Anesthesia can cause trouble for many patients.
-Some even lose their lives due to incorrect dosage or a failure to consider the medical history of the individual.
+Some patients even lose their lives due to incorrect dosage or a healthcare worker’s failure to consider the patient’s medical history.
 If anesthesia injures or kills a patient, the anesthesiologist or party responsible for its administration may bear liability for the injuries and damages.

-- Incorrect dosage or use of prescription medication – Prescription errors that damage the health of a patient can occur in many stages and situations.
-The patient’s doctor may prescribe the wrong dose or type of medication, a nurse or assistant can administer the wrong drugs in a hospital or rehabilitation setting, or a pharmacist error can result in a patient unknowingly taking the wrong prescription.
-Prescription errors can leave significant effects on a patient’s health and may lead to the patient suffering worsening symptoms or progression of their illness or injury.
+- Incorrect dosage or use of prescription medication – Prescription errors that damage a patient’s health can occur in many stages and situations.
+The patient’s doctor may prescribe the wrong dose or type of medication.
+A nurse or assistant can administer the wrong drugs in a hospital or rehabilitation setting.
+A pharmacist error can result in a patient unknowingly taking the wrong prescription.
+Prescription errors can significantly affect a patient’s health and may lead to the patient suffering worsening symptoms or a progression of their illness or injury.

 - Failures or delays in treatment – When a patient seeks the help of a medical professional, they expect the doctor to take the steps necessary to address their concerns and figure out what might be wrong.
-Unfortunately, there are situations where a doctor may overlook a patient’s complaints without further investigation.
-This can lead to an overall failure to treat a condition or cause delays in treatment, which can cause a deterioration of the patient’s health or a more dire prognosis.
+Unfortunately, a doctor may overlook a patient’s complaints without further investigation.
+This can lead to an overall failure to treat a condition or cause delays in treatment.
+Such an action can cause a deterioration of the patient’s health or a more dire prognosis.

-- Lack of communication or information to the patient – A healthcare provider must inform each patient who seeks care from them on their conditions and the risks of a treatment plan, surgery, or other procedure.
-Patients must consent to medical treatment, but they must do so with all of the information to make informed decisions.
-Informed consent is a critical component to the patient and doctor relationship, a failure in this aspect that later results in injury can be the basis for a medical malpractice claim.
+- Lack of communication or information to the patient – A healthcare provider must inform each patient who seeks care from them about their conditions and the risks of a treatment plan, surgery, or other procedure.
+Patients must consent to medical treatment, but they must do so with all the information to make informed decisions.
+Informed consent is a critical component of the patient/doctor relationship.
+A failure in this aspect that later results in injury can be the basis for a medical malpractice claim.